Physiognomy: Criminology

 Lombroso's ideologies are now recognized as flawed and regarded as pseudo-science.
 Many have remarked on the overt sexist and racist overtones of his research, and denounce it for those reasons alone.
 In spite of many of his theories being discredited, he is still hailed as the father of "scientific criminology".

-Contemporary usage
+20th century

 In France, the concept was further developed in the 20th century under the name morphopsychology, developed by Louis Corman (1901–1995), a French psychiatrist who argued that the workings of vital forces within the human body resulted in different facial shapes and forms.
 The term "morphopsychology" is a translation of the French word morphopsychologie, which Louis Corman coined in 1937 when he wrote his first book on the subject, Quinze leçons de morphopsychologie (Fifteen Lessons of Morphopsychology).

+Present day

+Social media

+Since around 2023–2024, a resurgent discourse around physiognomy has been noted on social media among both male and female users, particularly with regards to memes, face filters, and anti-feminist and incel communities.
+Such content has raised concern about the normalization of pseudoscience and the idea that physical characteristics are inherently associated with one's actions and social status.
+Examples include the perception of leftists as being unattractive and women's femininity as dependent on their skull shape.
+An article in Dazed argued that these pseudosciences "[play] into the appetite to categorise ourselves".

+Artificial intelligence

+Artificial intelligence (AI) has been reported to heavily employ physiognomy, such as the ability to predict homosexuality, criminality, and political affiliation from images of faces or other records of outwards appearance.
+Critics have said that this is a result of the biased databases that AI systems are trained on, and have noted its use and potential weaponization by governments and corporations.